acsanchezr/ebee_HRI2021_SDC/README.md

-# Ebee Application (Flutter)
+# ebee_test

-A Flutter for Ebee, a social agent to be presented at the Student Design Competition at the Human-Robot Interaction 2021 Conference.
+A new Flutter application.

 ## Getting Started